Who we are

 Prof Martin Smith

-7 x Nature Journal Author; Scientific Software Dev
+7 x Nature Journal Author; Scientific software dev

 Prof Andrew Millard

-Advisor, Co-Inventor
+Modelling, Co-Inventor

 Dr Matthias Sinnesael

-Advisor, Co-Inventor
+Stratigraphy, Co-Inventor

 Expert for Stratigraphic Methods & Palaeoclimate